 Gwen’s Pain Feather causes her to backflip and release feathers that float to the ground, causing damage and the chill effect.
 However, the move can be unwieldy because you flip away from the direction you are facing, the arc is so large, and the feathers fall so slowly.
 It just doesn’t feel very good.
 The distinction here being that some moves feel bad, while being useful.
 Yet many players never use these moves because they just don’t control well, or there is an unnecessary skill hurdle associated with using it.
 There’s an onus on the designers to make unique moves feel useful; not just novel.

 Fall Clash goes straight up and then straight down, but often fails to carry foes with Gwen, making the move pretty looking, but unreliable.
-(Ironically, the only footage I was able to find features her triumphantly taking her foe to the sky and bringing him back down with her.)
+Ironically, the only footage I was able to find features her triumphantly taking her foe to the sky and bringing him back down with her.
+This is a problem with several of the moves in the game and seems to imply a problem with the game’s physics and a general lack of understanding about the fundamentals of how to carry out an action game of this variety.

 Credit & Sources All .gif's created @ giphy.com Footage obtained from "Swillo & Bimmy Question" Featured Image Obtained from Official Odin Sphere Leifthrasir Website